mggg/mggg.github.io/gerrybook.md

 # _Political Geometry_

-_Political Geometry_, edited by Moon Duchin and Olivia Walch and published by _Birkhauser_, is currently in production for release in 2022.
+_Political Geometry_, edited by Moon Duchin and Olivia Walch, is now available from _Birkhauser_.

 ## Chapters as PDFs